Publisher: IDW Publishing

 Release Date: 2nd May 2018

-One of the lesser known ‘80s cartoon-and-toy franchises, Visionaries has always been one of my personal favourites, due in no small part to its exciting blend of ‘knights and wizards’-style fantasy, futuristic technology and frickin’ awesome toys with cool changing holograms on them.
+One of the lesser appreciated ‘80s cartoon-and-toy franchises, Visionaries has always been one of my personal favourites, due in no small part to its exciting blend of ‘knights and wizards’-style fantasy, futuristic technology and frickin’ awesome toys with cool changing holograms on them.

 For their comic book return, writer Magdalene Visaggio and artist Fico Ossio have managed to put together a cracking self-contained series, establishing the stakes right from the opening issue by having Virulina – the leader of the “Darkling Lords” – actually killing long-time favourite Kup with her magic.
 Y’see, it turns out that Transformers are hugely susceptible to the magic the former inhabitants of Prysmos wield, a detail which scheming sorcerer Merklynn uses to his advantage, trying to wipe out all mechanical life on Cybertron and claim the planet for himself.

-It’s a simple yet gripping premise that manages to deliver some genuinely high stakes, making it feel like things really matter and helping the series to feel like so much more than just a cheap dose of licensed nostalgia.
+It’s a simple yet gripping premise that manages to deliver some genuinely high stakes, making it feel like things really matter and helping the series to feel like far more than just a cheap dose of licensed nostalgia.
 This final issue sees the remaining Spectral Knights and Autobots travelling to the core of Cybertron to try to detonate a “counter-wave” bomb that will hopefully negate the magic Merklynn is using to decimate the Transformer population of the planet.

 Okay, so there aren’t really much in the way of surprises in this final issue, but Visaggio provides a rewarding and enjoyable conclusion, tying things up neatly while still leaving the door open for all manner of follow-up stories.
 It definitely feels faithful to its cartoon source material, with bold gestures by Leoric – leader of the Spectral Knights – and two tense, action-packed showdowns happening simultaneously.